The Lazy Admin Blog

 }

-function create_mysql_file() {
+function CreateMySQLfile() {

-for FILE in $(ls $DIRECTORY_PATH | grep -iE "\.user$"); do
+for FILE in "$DirPath"/*.user; do

-DOMAIN=$(echo $USERNAME | grep -Po '(?<=@)(.*)$')
+Domain="$(echo "$Username" | grep -Po '(?<=@)(.*)$')"

-echo "GRANT USAGE ON *.* TO '$USER'@'$DOMAIN' IDENTIFIED BY PASSWORD '$PASSWORD';" >> $SQL_FILE_PATH
+echo "GRANT USAGE ON *.* TO '$User'@'$Domain' IDENTIFIED BY PASSWORD '$Password';" >> "$SQL_FilePath"

-echo "GRANT$PERMISSIONS ON \`$DATABASE\`.* TO '$USER'@'$DOMAIN';" >> $SQL_FILE_PATH
+echo "GRANT$Permissions ON \`$Database\`.* TO '$User'@'$Domain';" >> "$SQL_FilePath"

 done